opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 - Add a detector from a visualization workflow.
 - Add a monitor from a visualiztiona workflow.

+Note that currently only y-axis metric aggregations and x-axis date histogram aggregations are supported.

+### Creating a monitor or detector

+To create a new monitor or detector, first [save your dashboard]({{site.url}}{{site.baseurl}}/dashboards/dashboard/index/#saving-dashboards).
+Then select **Alerting** or **Anomaly Detection** from the **Options** dropdown list.

-The only supported metric aggregations are y-axis aggregations, and only date histogram x-axis aggregations are supported.
-After saving your dashboard, you can create a new detector or monitor.
-From the Options dropdown list, select Alerting or Anomaly Detection.
-If you are using static thresholds, create an alerting monitor.
-Otherwise, use anomaly detection to detect if your data is moving out of the normal.
+If you are using static thresholds (for example, metrics to monitor CPU spikes, memory usage, or disk usage), create an alerting monitor.
+Otherwise, use anomaly detection to observe any outliers.

 <insert-image-1>
 #### </insert-caption>